w3c/wai-tutorials/source/images/tips.html.erb.md

 -   **Logos:** Logo images with text are exempt from some of the accessibility guidelines for images with text.
 For instance, there is no minimum color contrast requirement.

--   **Prioritize information in `alt` values:** Aim to put the most important information at the start of the `alt` value.
-People using high screen magnification may be unable to see more than the first two or three words in the `alt` “tooltip”.
-Also people who can’t read quickly may be unable to read as far as the important part of the text alternative before the "tooltip" disappears.
+-   **Prioritize information in `alt` values:** Aim to put the most important information at the start of the `alt` value. *People using high screen magnification may be unable to see more than the first two or three words in the `alt` “tooltip”.
+Also people who can’t read quickly may be unable to read as far as the important part of the text alternative before the “tooltip” disappears.*

 -   **Choosing appropriate text alternatives:** Imagine that you’re reading the web page aloud over the phone to someone who needs to understand the page.
 This should help you decide what (if any) information or function the images have.
 If they appear to have no informative value and aren’t links or buttons, it’s probably safe to treat them as [decorative](decorative.html).